If the police decide to lay a charge, your partner/ex-partner will be arrested and taken to the police station.

 Your family law case

-Once the immediate considerations such as access and living accommodations are handled, your family law case will likely slow down or even come to a temporary halt until the criminal case has been dealt with.
+Once the immediate considerations related to the children are handled, your family law case will likely slow down or even come to a temporary halt until the criminal case has been dealt with.

 It is important to remember that, because the purposes of family and criminal court and the standards of proof in the two courts are different, even if your partner/ex-partner is found not guilty in criminal court, you can raise your concerns about his abuse in your family court case.